enriquedevs/DE-101-Practices/Practices/session_3_Python/README.md

 * The **volumes** block creates a mount point to the host's **./postgres** directory and maps it to **/docker-entrypoint-initdb.d** directory in the container.
 This allows any files in the **./postgres** directory on the host to be accessible inside the container.

-* The **python_app** service is configured to build the container using the "dockerfile" in the current directory and the context is set to the current directory (.)
+* The **python_app** service is configured to build the container using the "Dockerfile" in the current directory and the context is set to the current directory (.)

 * **depends_on** block is used to specify that the **python_app** container should be started after the **postgres_db** container.